 All adults must wear a cloth face covering or mask at all times while in the school/program building.
-Students and staff should wear a face covering during outdoor recess if at least 6 feet of social distancing cannot bemaintained.
+Students and staff should wear a face covering during outdoor recess if social distancing cannot be maintained.
 Students should be afforded opportunities throughout the day to have a break from wearing a mask.